poetapp/node/src/README.md

 #### Service

-The confusingly named Service file is basically a cron job, a timer that periodically runs a function.
+The confusingly named Service layer consists of relatively thin wrappers around Timers, which themselves are thin wrappers of `setTimeout`.
+In that sense, a Service is akin to a cron job, a timer that periodically runs a function.

 There are currently two different approaches to services in the code base:
 - The service calling a function of the controller directly